 Southern Salted Caramel Cake

 This post contains affiliate links.
-I earn a small commission (at no cost to you) if any purchases are made when you click through those links, even if what you purchase isn’t the ASD pick.
-That commission is an essential part of what keeps A Southern Discourse up and running.
-Thank you so much for being a part of ASD!
+I earn a small commission (at no cost to you) if any purchases are made when you click through those links, even if what you purchase isn’t the SD pick.

 Easy Yellow Butter Cake:

 Preheat oven to 350 degrees Fahrenheit.
 Grease 3- 9 inch cake pans.

 In a large mixing bowl, add all ingredients.
 Mix well.
 These ingredients give that old cake mix a from scratch, old-fashioned taste and texture make over.
 You will not believe how good it is!

 Pour equal parts into the cake pans.
 Bake 35-40 minutes or until toothpick comes out mostly clean.*

 Let cool for 10 minutes before turning out onto cooling racks to cool completely.